ADR029: Standardize database connections

 Thus the single, global connection manifest needs to split into two different categories, each covering a subset of the acceptance criteria:

-The first mechanism requires the operator framwork to provide predefined structures and supporting functions for widely available database systems such as: PostgreSQL, MySQL, MariaDB, Oracle, SQLite, Derby, Redis and so on.
+The first mechanism requires the operator framework to provide predefined structures and supporting functions for widely available database systems such as: PostgreSQL, MySQL, MariaDB, Oracle, SQLite, Derby, Redis and so on.
 This doesn’t mean that all products can be configured with all DB implementations.
 The product definitions will only allow the subset that is officially supported by the products.
+For that, every product operator defines a complex enum of exactly the databases it supports.

 Database specific manifests